CodingNomads/articles/code-is-text/code-is-text.md

 ![How to get to the Terminal](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/get_to_terminal.png?raw=true)

 This will open up your Terminal, a tool that programmers use on a daily basis.
-If you join one of our courses, you will get to know your Terminal in much more detail, but for now don't worry about it too much.
+If you join one of our courses, you will get to know your Terminal in much more detail, but for this beginner project you don't need to worry about it too much.
 Just type the following in there:

 ```bash
 cd ~/Desktop